wader/fq/format/leveldb/leveldb_log.md

 ### Limitations

-- individual record contents are not merged nor decoded further.
+- fragmented non-"full" records are not merged and decoded further.

 ### Authors